-Editor's Note: This clause will provide the general description.
+The functional model to support MC services in the IOPS mode of operation in case of a backhaul failure consists of a set of functions and reference points.

+NOTE: Terminology such as client and server are not meant to imply specific physical implementation of a functional entity.

 7.2 Description of the planes

-Editor's Note: This clause will provide the description of the planes.
+The functional model for the support of MC services in the IOPS mode of operation is defined as a series of planes to allow for the breakdown of the architectural description.

+The application plane supports all the necessary functions to establish and provide MC services in the IOPS mode of operation.
+The application plane uses the services of the signalling control plane to establish the association of the users involved in an MC service.
+The signalling control plane also offers access to and control of services across MC services.

 7.3 Functional model description

 7.3.1 General

-The functional model to support MC services in the IOPS mode of operation in case of a backhaul failure consists of a set of functions and reference points.
-The application plane and signalling plane supporting the functional model for the IOPS mode of operation are described in this section.
+The application plane and signalling plane supporting the functional model for the IOPS mode of operation are described in this clause.

 7.3.2 Functional model for the signalling control plane in the IOPS mode of operation